 - Improved design criteria for all culvert types, including LRFD methodology.
 A complete and AASHTO-compatible set of design criteria, applicable to both working-stress and LRFD methodologies, was identified for common culvert materials; corrugated metal, reinforced concrete, and thermoplastic pipe.
 These design criteria are now used to evaluate the structural responses of each pipe type used in CANDE-2007 program.
 More importantly, the user now has the option to choose either service load (working-stress evaluation of the design criteria) or factored loading with factored resistance (LRFD evaluation of the design criteria.)

 The CANDE-2007 program along with its three documentation manuals are the final deliverables for the CANDE Upgrade project.

-The CANDE-2007 program with 2011 upgrade (or, CANDE-2007/2011) is a complete replacement for the original CANDE-2007 program.
-It is operable in both 32-bit and 64-bit architecture and on all standard operating sytems including Windows 7.
+The CANDE-2007 program with 2011 upgrade (CANDE-2007/2011) is a complete replacement for the original CANDE-2007 program.
+It is operable in both 32-bit and 64-bit architecture and on all standard operating systems including Windows 7.
 The 2011 Upgrade will generally produce slightly different answers than original CANDE-2007 program due to improved convergence techniques.